Technology

 The Which?
 Gardening difference

-This year, we tested a total of 37 composts and 10 growing bags for our three tests, growing a combined total of 3,600 plants over six months.
-We use our 25 years of compost-testing experience to make sure our tests are rigorous, fair and reflect how you will use the compost at home.
+We've been testing compost for over 30 years and we use experience to make sure our tests are rigorous, fair and reflect how you will use the compost at home.